sergeLabo/asyncio-osc/README.md

 #### License
-Skandal is released under the GENERAL PUBLIC LICENSE Version 2, June 1991.
+asyncio-osc is released under the GENERAL PUBLIC LICENSE Version 2, June 1991.
 See the bundled LICENSE file for details.